katxeus/civic-participation-network/README.md

 The platform will enable opinion polls and simulations of civic events and phenomenal

 ## AMA
 Ask me anything by leaders from participating citizens.
 Raising concerns and benchmarking service delivery.
-Such presents a townhall style of questions and answers from those who seek accountability
+Such presents a townhall style of questions and answers from those who seek accountability.

+## Research
+A platform for participation theorists and practitioners collaborate to publish works on evidence-based research and ideation to further the understanding of citizen participation.